 Then there’s the paper-intensive printing, copying, attaching, and manually walking it through the approval process.
 Knowing that your manager has an in-basket full of account reconciliations to be approved makes you wonder… when will mine be approved?

 It’s almost like getting stuck in a 10-items or less check-out line behind someone with at least 30 items.

 Increasing Accuracy in Your Month-End Close

 Tracking the status of account reconciliations can also be an ordeal, especially since most accounting and finance teams are using a shared Excel spreadsheet.
-Tracking the account reconciliations that are still open and the reconciliations returned by your manager can be labor intensive as well, creating frustration and a resentment for this process.
+Tracking the account reconciliations that are still open and the reconciliations returned by your manager can be labor-intensive as well, creating frustration and resentment for this process.